Clear To Close: What To Expect And What Happens Next

 AUTHOR:

-VICTORIA ARAJAfter working through the many stages of the mortgage application process, most home buyers are beyond relieved when their lender tells them they are clear to close – and for good reason.
-With underwriting, document verification and the offer out of the way, being clear to close – sometimes referred to as “CTC” – in real estate is a great sign that your lender will grant you the loan you need.
+VICTORIA ARAJHearing the words “clear to close” can bring relief to many home buyers nearing the end of the mortgage process.
+With underwriting, document verification and the offer out of the way, being clear to close – sometimes referred to as “CTC” – in real estate is a great sign that your lender will grant you the home loan you need.

 What Does ‘Clear To Close’ Mean?